 Are you drowning in photos, both printed and digital?
-Have you tried using Picasa or bought a Mac because you thought it would help organizer your photos?
+Have you tried using Picasa or bought a Mac because you thought it would help organize your photos?
 Do you want to pass your cherished memories to your kids and grandkids?
 What if you had a person to guide you through the entire process (or just do it for you)?
-My name is Lisa Tonjes Moritz and I am a Certified Photo Organizer.
+My name is Lisa Tonjes Moritz and I am a Certified Photo Manager.
 I love to help families and businesses organize their photographs and memorabilia so that all they have to do is take photos and enjoy them.

 Your Back Story:

 I think I became a “memory keeper” at the early age of 6.
 We traveled to Austin, TX for spring break when I was in kindergarten and my aunt help me create a scrapbook so that I could share my trip with my classmates when I returned.
 That same year, my mom started a book for my first year a school and it was followed by 20+ more books for every year of school and special trips.
 I created my first slideshow for my senior class by sitting with a video camera and taping photos to the wall in front of me.
 It’s a little hard to watch now because it’s not that smooth but still proud of the timing of Queen’s “We are the Champions” ending right with the picture of the boys basketball team holding up the State Championship trophy.

 My friends always knew I would have my camera and taking many photos – so they didn’t need to.
 I also always loved looking at other’s photos whether they were in frames or albums (and eventually on Facebook and Instagram).